FullerJam/swd500_2017/sessions/session9.0/README.md

 - The current web development ecosystem has seen a rapid rise of JavaScript [frameworks](http://todomvc.com/).
 Such frameworks speed up the development process by enforcing structure and taking care of repetitive tasks such as DOM access and manipulation.

 - **For your assessment you are free and encouraged to make use of JavaScriptFrameworks and tools.
-In fact, I actively encourage this as it is how media web sites and applications are built**
+In fact, I actively encourage this as it is how modern web sites and applications are built**

 ### What about jQuery